Knight blasts Rise United's Golding for 'suspicious fundraising scheme'

 He called on the Rise United campaign to “cease and desist” from importing alien behaviour into the PNP, adding that Golding gave up the treasury of the party on the grounds that he was not good at fund raising, "yet he is spearheading an unauthorised fund raising scheme with the sole purpose of influencing votes".

-PNP President Dr Peter Phillips and his OnePNP team is seeking to fend off a leadership challenge by Peter Bunting and the Rise United team.
+PNP President Dr Peter Phillips and his OnePNP team are seeking to fend off a leadership challenge by Peter Bunting and the Rise United team.

 Delegates are scheduled to vote on Saturday, September 7.